relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/03 - Introduction to Python/main.md

 &nbsp;

-Python allows you to use space sor tabs.
+Python allows you to use spaces or tabs.
 You can use both spaces and tabs in Python 2, but Python 3 will return a syntax error:  however, if you use both tabs and spaces, you might end up with really weird issues that you need to troubleshoot.
 The standard for Python from the PEP 8 style guide is to use four spaces or indentation before each block of code.
 Why four spaces?
 Won't one space work?
 Yes, it will, but your code blocks will be hard to align, and you will end up having to do extra work.

 The alignment issue becomes especially important when you nest loops and conditional statements, as each loop needs to correspond to another block of code, indented using spaces.
 Many text editors allow you to view whitespace, and some even give you a visual indication of what is in a code block.

 &nbsp;

-Comments in PYthon are created by enter # or a string of three quotation marks (either single or double quotation marks).
+Comments in Python are created by enter # or a string of three quotation marks (either single or double quotation marks).
 One very important good practice when coding is to write a description of what is happening in code that is not obvious.
 You probably will not want to write a comment for a simple **print** statement, but describing the output of a nested function would be useful for anyone who needs to make additions to your code in the future or to remind yourself why you did what you did during that late night caffeine-fueled coding session.
 The # is used to comment out a single line so the Python interpreter ignores it.
 Here is an example:

 &nbsp;